Have you wondered which of the LinkedIn membership levels are is right for you?

 - Build Strong Relationships

-With all the continuing changes at LinkedIn, it can be hard to know which plan will work best for you.
+With all the continuing changes on LinkedIn, it can be hard to know which plan will work best for you.

-Whether you decide to invest in Sales Navigator, use the free LinkedIn membership, or Premium Business, the key is to stay organized with your social selling activities.
+Whether you decide to invest in Sales Navigator or Premium Business or use the free LinkedIn membership, the key is to stay organized with your social selling activities.

-With tools like Sales Navigator, getting and staying organized is faster and easier but also provides additional tools and features that will help you to be even more successful with your social selling activities.
+With tools such as Sales Navigator, getting and staying organized is faster and easier.
+Moreover, such tools provide additional features that will increase the success of your social selling activities.

-LinkedIn had done the same thing Facebook did when they changed their algorithm for Business Pages making it almost impossible to be seen, that was the start of the Pay to Play model with social media.
+LinkedIn did the same thing Facebook had done when it changed its algorithm for Business Pages.
+The change made it almost impossible for Business Pages to be seen organically.
+That was the start of the Pay to Play models on social media platforms.

-Have any more questions about the various LinkedIn membership levels?
+Have more questions about the various LinkedIn membership levels?
 Let me know in the comments.